Andreas Paulus

 Andreas L. Paulus (born 30 August 1968) is a German jurist who has been serving as a Judge on the Federal Constitutional Court of Germany since 2010.
 He held the chair of general international law at the University of Göttingen.
 His research interests include international law, humanitarian law, and constitutional law.

 Career

-Paulus attended the University of Göttingen, University of Geneva, Ludwig Maximilian University of Munich, and Harvard University.
+Paulus attended the University of Göttingen, the University of Geneva-affiliated Graduate Institute of International Studies, Ludwig Maximilian University of Munich, and Harvard University.
 He received his first Staatsexamen in 1994, his second in 1996.
 In 2000, Paulus completed his doctoral thesis on "Die internationale Gemeinschaft im Völkerrecht" (The International Community in Public International Law) under the supervision of Bruno Simma at the University of Munich.
 After spending the 2003/04 academic year as Visiting Assistant Professor of Law at the University of Michigan Law School, Paulus finished his Habilitation in Munich, and since 2006 holds a chair at the University of Göttingen.

 On February 25, 2010, Paulus was nominated to succeed Hans-Jürgen Papier on the Federal Constitutional Court of Germany.
 Since March 2010 he is the successor of Papier.

 Paulus was an assistant to Bruno Simma in the LaGrand case.

+Currently, he is serving as the substitute member for Germany in the Venice Commission.